Skip to content

 How to use

-You simply need to use the run_sync functionality from Edgy and make it happen almost immediatly.
+You simply need to use the run_sync functionality from Edgy and make it happen almost immediately.

 from edgy import run_sync